 Overview

-OCP® Monitor is the portal to understanding every single low detail information about a system-user interaction.
+OCP® Monitor is the portal to understanding every detail of system-user interaction.
 This tool allows the user to drill down into any conversation occurring within an OCP® application.
 This involves Orchestrator application dialogs, Flows, and miniApp invocations originating from calls or web chats.

 To access OCP® Monitor, go to Insights → Monitor in the side panel.